ecowden/pluto.js/README.md

 }
 ```

+_Note: I'll try to keep the above version up to date, but you may want to check the
+[Pluto NPM Page](https://npmjs.org/package/pluto) for the most recent version._

 How to Pluto?
 -------------
 A module is the basic unit of Pluto's dependency injection.
 It maps names to objects you want.